mar-on-github/from-mar.com/pages/md/posts/ads-no-more.md

 > Oh, by the by...
 Google marked [logger-diary.online](https://logger-diary.online) as passing for ads, *only to revoke that pass in three days after I actually turned on the ads.*

-From now on, strawmelonjuice.nl and my other site adresses no longer allow ads.
+From now on, strawmelonjuice.com and my other site adresses no longer allow ads.
 And I'm not planning on turning that back.
 It's done.

 <u>*Though,*</u> this does mean I'll be at the hands of your donations completely.
 So, you've heard this before, but [if you like my content, please consider supporting me](/?p=support).